Dillie-O/z4a-dotnet-scaffold/zurb-app/readme.md

-# Foundation for Apps Template
+# Foundation for Apps .Net Scaffold

-This is the default template project for Foundation for Apps.
+This is the default template project for Foundation for Apps for .Net.
 It's powered by Node, Gulp, Angular, and libsass.
+It also runs off the .Net WebAPI architecture for service processing.
 It provides you with a basic template to get started with Angular and Foundation for Apps.

-If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`
+## Details
+More information about this scaffold can be found through [this blog post](https://dillieodigital.wordpress.com/2014/12/11/soup-to-nuts-using-zurb-foundation-for-apps-in-net/).

 ## Requirements